ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

     - Explain how the algorithm exhibits trade-offs between its worst-case time complexity and the amount of space that it needs to store the data structure.
+- Given the Python-based implementation of a data structure and the algorithm that processes and/or manipulates it, perform these steps as part of its empirical evaluation:

 ### Data Analysis